TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 between models; unsupported allocators retain ordinary collection.
 This does not change model size, inference precision, or the correctness gates.
 CI must still establish whether it resolves the failure.

+Run 35566034597 (78189a17) now provides complete local-model evidence on Windows and Apple Silicon: transcription WER 0.2222, timed and untimed alignment, both diarization fixtures, NLLB translation, and real GUI morphotag → compare all pass.
+Untimed alignment takes 243266 ms on Windows and 1528312 ms on Apple Silicon.
+Both retain a failing Google translation gate because the free service returns HTTP 429 after all three attempts.
+Windows also passes native MSI cold/warm launch (293894/2288 ms), 64 visible bootstrap progress updates, comparison output, and both WM_CLOSE host and daemon shutdown checks.
+Linux x64 on that revision reproduces ARM's runner shutdown during the separate UTR pass after transcription and timed FA pass.

+Linux ARM run 35568671058 (5a82f18a) passes bootstrap, comparison and the 259 smash inputs, but loses one status socket while loading the first Whisper model.
+The harness then stops the daemon, so this is not evidence that the daemon died or that allocator cleanup failed.
+Status polling now retries transport failures at most twice, using fresh connections and preserving the original pipeline deadline.
+It never resubmits jobs or retries HTTP errors.
+Each retry is recorded in the report.
+Real local HTTP-server tests cover one dropped socket, persistent disconnection, HTTP failure and expired deadline; all 24 GUI unit tests pass.
+Full model verification is still required.